ksinghi-cisco/ksinghi-cisco.github.io/pages/mydoc/mydoc_servicechaining.md

 ![](/images/InterVPN_ServiceChaining/125_Topo.PNG)

-> The black arrow between Site 20 and Site 30 indicates the traffic flow when Inter VPN Routing configuration is done for the first time.
+> The Black arrow between Site 20 and Site 30 indicates the traffic flow when Inter VPN Routing configuration is done for the first time.
+Traffic flows directly between the two Sites.

 > The Orange arrow is the traffic flow from Site 20 VPN 10 to Site 30 VPN 20 once Service Chaining is configured. <br> <br> Source IP: 10.20.10.2 or 10.20.10.3 <br>  Destination IP: 10.30.20.2